esmnext/esmx/examples/docs/src/en/guide/frameworks/preact-htm.md

 npm install
 ```

-This will install all the necessary dependencies, including Preact, HTM, TypeScript, and SSR-related dependencies.
+This will install all required dependencies including Preact, HTM, TypeScript, and SSR-related packages.

 ### tsconfig.json